Faculty News

 Quartz logo

-Excerpt from Quartz -- "'(Zhang) is one of the sharpest analytical thinkers today in China,' said Anindya Ghose, the Heinz Riehl professor of business at New York University’s Stern School."
+Excerpt from Quartz India -- "'(It) has to go up against Jin Jiang, the world’s fifth largest hospitality company,' said Anindya Ghose, the Heinz Riehl professor of business at New York University’s Stern school of business.
+'There is also Airbnb and their big rival, Tujia.'"

 Faculty News